 Four Decisions: Frame, Mat, Mounting Board and Glass

 When purchasing a frame, whether on-line or in a store, you will be making four separate decisions.
 These are selecting the 1) actual frame, 2) the colored matting, 3) the backing material to which the artwork is attached and 4) the glass.
 Figure 1 shows each of these components in the order in which they are placed into a frame.
-Each of them have unique characteristics that are useful to understanding when buying a frame.
+Each of them has unique characteristics that are useful to understanding when buying a frame.
 We now cover each of these in detail.

 Decision 1 - Selecting the Actual Frame

 The best quality frames are made of either metal or wood.
 Wooden frames usually have a warmer, more inviting and traditional look.
-This is desirable for certain pieces of artwork such as a painting, a rich color photograph or a heirloom piece.
+This is desirable for certain pieces of artwork such as a painting, a rich color photograph or an heirloom piece.

 In contrast, metal frames, with their straight edges and sharp corners, tend to portray a bolder and more contemporary, even industrial look.
 Metal frames are commonly used for black and white photography and other modern media.